brootaylor/personal-dev-framework/README.md

 * Build directory output example.

 ## Installation
-*Requirements: Node, NPM and Grunt installed globally*
+*Requirements: Node, NPM, Grunt and SASS installed globally*

 To install as a new project, checkout the repo and run the following commands